BrandonTsai/cloud-native-cookbook/01-Container/Podman/02_Run-container-in-pods.md

 42c150972ddb  k8s.gcr.io/pause:3.1                                  2 minutes ago  Up 2 minutes ago              0.0.0.0:8001-8002->8001-8002/tcp  4ae6b24effb5-infra
 ```

-> Notices that all the containers in a pod will share the same local ip 127.0.0.1, they must running on different ports, otherwise some container will fail to start due to the port conflict.
+> Notices that all the containers in a pod will share the same local IP 127.0.0.1, they must be running on different ports, otherwise, some container will fail to start due to the port conflict.

-Conclution
+Conclusion
 -----------

 The ability for Podman to handle Kubernetes-compatible pod deployment is a clear differentiator to other container runtimes.
-For the kubernetes users, they should feel familiar to implement the YAML file to manage a group of containers locally.
+For the Kubernetes users, they should feel familiar to implement the YAML file to manage a group of containers locally.

 However, compare to docker-compose, Podman Pod can not be used to build multiple images at the same time.
-There is a third party tool [podman-compose](https://github.com/muayyad-alsadi/podman-compose) that might bring this functionality.
-But I would sugget implement a script for building images and use Podman Pod for containers management.
+There is a third-party tool [podman-compose](https://github.com/muayyad-alsadi/podman-compose) that might bring this functionality.
+But I would suggest implementing a script for building images and use Podman Pod for containers management.